Liam Martin

-He won both the 2021 and the 2022 NRL Grand Finals with the Panthers.
+He won the 2021, 2022, 2023 and 2024 NRL Grand Finals with the Penrith club.
 He has represented the NSW Blues in State of Origin.

+Known for his aggressive defense, high work rate, and ability to break tackles, Martin has been considered an integral part of the Panthers' recent success, including their multiple premiership victories.

 Early life

 Martin was born in Temora, New South Wales, Australia.
 He was educated at West Wyalong High School.
 He is a cousin of former NRL footballer Trent Barrett.
 He played junior rugby league for the Temora Dragons.

 Playing career

 2019

 In Round 3 of the 2019 NRL season, Martin made his NRL debut for Penrith against the Melbourne Storm.
 Martin scored his first try in the top grade in Round 10 against the New Zealand Warriors which ended in a 30–10 defeat at Penrith Park.

 Martin made a total of 16 appearances for Penrith in the 2019 NRL season as the club finished 10th on the table and missed out on the finals for the first time since 2015.

 2020

 Martin played 21 games for Penrith in the 2020 NRL season as the club won the Minor Premiership and reached the 2020 NRL Grand Final.
 Martin played in the grand final which Penrith lost 26–20 against Melbourne.